 Other studies noting neuronal density over time may note some increases, including a non-significant trend to increase with 0.1% Spirulina in the diet for 4 months (rats) despite neurotoxic α-synuclein infection (in NeuN stained cells, loss was seen with TH staining).

-Limited evidence suggests that Spirulina can promote regeneration of neurons via stem cells which is probably secondary to reducing inflammation in the brain (which preserves normal regeneration rates) and has been demonstrated to occur in vivo at 0.1% of the rat diet (a very feasible human dose)
+Limited evidence suggests that spirulina can promote regeneration of neurons via stem cells, which is secondary to reducing inflammation in the brain (which preserves normal regeneration rates) and has been demonstrated to occur in vivo at 0.1% of the rat diet (a very feasible human dose)

 The reduced rate of neurodegeneration seen from spirulina (secondary to suppressing glial cell activation in response to toxic stressors) has been noted to improve motor function as assessed by sciatic function index (400mg/kg outperforming 800mg/kg in rats) and another study using the mouse model of Amyotrophic lateral sclerosis (ALS; the mouse model is the SOD1 mouse line) noted that 10 weeks of 0.1% spirulina was able to greatly attenuate the rate of motor neuron decay when compared to control.
 These results have been stated to be preliminary and requiring replication.

-The reduced rate of neurodegeneration may apply to motor neurons as well, which would promote function and muscular control during aging and disease processes (and may also underlie the effects on power output that have been noted with Spirulina).
-This requires more evidence
+The reduced rate of neurodegeneration may apply to motor neurons as well, which would promote function and muscular control during aging and disease processes (and may also underlie the effects on power output that have been noted with spirulina).
+This claim requires more evidence, however

 At least one study has been conducted with spirulina in a Forced Swim Test in rats, although this study used spirulina hydrolyzed by malted barley in one group.
 Spirulina and Hydrolyzed spirulina were both significantly more effective than control at the anti-depressive model of the Forced Swim Test, but the control drug of 10mg/kg fluoxetine grealty outperformed Spirulina.

-Appears to increase the amount of cholesterol defecated out, which is secondary to preventing its absorption in the intestines.
-It appears to be a moderate degree of potency, not overly remarkable but still greater than many other supplement options
+Spirulina appears to increase the amount of cholesterol defecated out, which is secondary to preventing its absorption in the intestines.
+It appears to be a moderate degree of potency, not overly remarkable, but still greater than many other supplement options

 A study in young and otherwise healthy persons has noted that the postprandial spike in triglycerides following ingestion of a high fat meal is attenuated when eaten alongside 5g spirulina (up to 42% at 4.5 hours after the meal).
 This reduction in triglycerides appeared to affect youth more than older persons, with a 30% reduction in AUC seen in persons aged 10-12yrs while those above 13 years of age did not note any benefit.